MicrosoftDocs/ATADocs/ATPDocs/configure-detection-exclusions.md

     1. Click the plus icon **(+)**.

     > [!TIP]
     > The user or computer field is searchable and will autofill with entities in your network.
-For more information, see [Configure detection exclusions](configure-detection-exclusions) and the [security alert guide](suspicious-activity-guide.md).
+For more information, see the [security alert guide](suspicious-activity-guide.md).

     ![Excluding entities from detections](media/exclusions.png)